aarron-lee/SimpleDeckyTDP/README.md

 ### Prerequisites

 Decky Loader must already be installed.
 If using ryzenadj for TDP control, test ryzenadj first to make sure it's working on your device.

+### SteamOS Installation

+For installing this on official SteamOS, you must install your own copy of ryzenadj.

+There's two options for to do so:

+1. Setup nix as a package manager, and then install ryzenadj via nix

+Install instructions for setting nix can be found [here](https://rasmuskirk.com/articles/2024-12-23_why-nix-is-the-perfect-package-manager-for-your-steam-deck/) ([archive.org mirror](https://archive.is/TVoYY))

+If you install ryzenadj through nix, you should find the ryzenadj binary at the following path: `/home/deck/.nix-profile/bin/ryzenadj`

+2. Manually compile a ryzenadj binary, you can place your `ryzenadj` binary at the follow location:

+`/home/deck/.local/bin/ryzenadj`

+Don't forget to make it executable by running `chmod +x /home/deck/.local/bin/ryzenadj`

+After ryzenadj is installed, you can install SDTDP via the regular install methods, and it should work.

 ### Quick Install / Update